- sherpa.astro.ui.notice(lo=None, hi=None, **kwargs)¶

 loargument when it matches a bin edge.
 This can result in the same filter selecting a smaller number of bins than in earlier versions of Sherpa.

 lo (number or str, optional) – The lower bound of the filter (when a number) or a string expression listing ranges in the form

 a:b, with multiple ranges allowed, where the ranges are separated by a

 ,.
 The term

-:bmeans include everything up to, and including
+:bmeans include everything up to

 a:means include everything that is higher than, or equal to,

 hi (number, optional) – The upper bound of the filter when

 bkg_id (int or str, optional) – The filter will be applied to the associated background component of the data set if